damianStrojek/damianStrojek/README.md

 **You can check my Internet site at [damianStrojek.github.io].**

-👮 I work as a Security Engineer at [Objectivity].
+👮 I work as a Security Delivery Analyst at [Accenture].
+Before that, for 2 years I was an Security Engineer at [Objectivity].

 🔭 I used to be Top600 worldwide and Top20 in Poland on TryHackMe!

-🌱 I am currently studying a Master's degree in Artificial Intelligence and Machine Learning
+🌱 I am currently working on my Master's thesis in the field of Artificial Intelligence and Machine Learning.

 🌱 The topic of my engineering thesis was [*Design and implementation of a didactic security testing environment for web applications*](https://github.com/damianStrojek/Security-Testing-of-Web-Applications).
 Another big project I have been working on recently is [*an application for monitoring the performance of a computing cluster*](https://github.com/damianStrojek/Measuring-Performance-in-Computer-Claster).

 📚 In technical high school, I co-authored [3 books intended for students of CS-related courses](https://www.empik.com/szukaj/produkt?q=damian%20strojek&qtype=basicForm).
 They were published in Polish and English.

 🥅 Currently in the process of obtaining my OSCP.

 🎃 Proud owner of eJPT, AZ-900, SC-900, and CompTIA Security+.